healthenabled/gdhi-app-version2/README.md

 - We also have **Regions** which are composed of Countries
 - We rely on backend as our source of truth and use the UI for only minor data changes before rendering it on the UI

+## Application Structure
+- The App follows a normal `Vue` structure with [`Components`](https://github.com/healthenabled/gdhi-app-version2/tree/main/src/components) containing most of View logic.
+- The [`__tests__`](https://github.com/healthenabled/gdhi-app-version2/tree/main/src/components/__tests__) directory contains `Vitest` based unit tests and some interaction tests.
+- We use Front-end generated `pdf` logic powered by `pdf-lib`.
+The meat of this code is in [`pdfhelper`](https://github.com/healthenabled/gdhi-app-version2/tree/main/src/components/pdfHelper) directory.
+- We have created a [util for chunking and paginating](https://github.com/healthenabled/gdhi-app-version2/blob/main/src/components/pdfHelper/pdfUtils.js#L82-L104) for PDF generation.
+- We also use `chartJs`, `papaparse` and `yup` for Charts, CSV parsing and validations respectively.
+- We use `Vue-router` for [defining our paths and common components](https://github.com/healthenabled/gdhi-app-version2/blob/main/src/router/index.js).
+- We don't use a state management library.We are using event bubbling in most cases with `window.appPropeties` to share state across components.
+- We are also using `i10n` - some of these translations are found [here](https://github.com/healthenabled/gdhi-app-version2/tree/main/src/static-content), while for others we rely on the backend.
+- We don't have API end points configured on the UI side, rather the BE app is assumed to be running on the same instance as the UI app.
+More of it in deployment section below
+- We are using `scss` for our CSS pre-processing.
+- Most of our CSS files are in the [stylesheets](https://github.com/healthenabled/gdhi-app-version2/tree/main/src/assets/stylesheets) directory from v1.
+- We are also using `mixin` based logic for [RTL](https://github.com/healthenabled/gdhi-app-version2/blob/main/src/assets/stylesheets/_rtl-support.scss) language support.
+- `scss` support comes in-built in `Vite` so [no additional configurations](https://vitejs.dev/guide/features.html#css-pre-processors) needed for the same.
+- We have a [start-server script](https://github.com/healthenabled/gdhi-app-version2/blob/main/scripts/start_server.sh) that starts the `httpd` server instance on depoyment.

 ## Troubleshooting:

 While trying to run the app on your local, here are some of the problems you might be facing: